 Clients may also have to pay transaction costs, commissions or other fees to third-party financial institutions if their portfolio includes such investments.

 Fees for financial planning: Financial planning costs are included in wealth management services, but those who opt for portfolio management services will need to pay separately for financial planning.
-Typical financial planning fees range from $200 to $500 per hour, or $2,000 to $10,000 on a fixed fee basis.
+Typical financial planning fees range from $200 to $400 per hour, or a minimum of $2,000 on a fixed fee basis.

 Modera usually imposes a minimum fee of $2,000 for all financial planning and consulting services, which can be assessed on a per-project basis.
 If a client later engages the firm for wealth management, it may offset the cost of wealth management by the fees already paid.